GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Pre-deploy

+#### Check NewRelic

+Bring up [NewRelic (prod.login.gov)](https://one.newrelic.com/nr1-core/errors-ui/overview/MTM3NjM3MHxBUE18QVBQTElDQVRJT058NTIxMzY4NTg) to check that the rate of errors is "typical" of the IdP to ensure that we are in a clean state and ready to deploy.
+Have NewRelic up throughout the deploy to monitor and watch for issues due to the deploy.

 #### Test the proofing flow in staging

 If the version in staging (that would be deployed) has been verified by Team Charity (as reported in the #login-team-charity Slack channel), you can skip this step.